OctopusDeploy/blog/blog/2020-09/devops-runbooks-and-kubectl/index.md

 ## A common context

 Best practice for continuous deployments involves pushing changes through environments.
-High availability means spreading your production infrastructure across availability zones or regions, deploying across multiple cloud providers, or having hybrid on-premises/cloud infrastructure.
+High availability means spreading your production infrastructure across availability zones or regions, deploying across multiple cloud providers, or having hybrid on-premises and cloud infrastructure.

 Octopus has long supported multiple cloud providers and on-premises deployments, capturing that topology with targets and environments.
 Runbooks leverage that same context, allowing tasks to be executed across your existing infrastructure without redefining it.